cakeben/taxstrat/README.md

 This command bundles the app and outputs the optimized files to the `build` directory.
 The files from this directory can be served on any static hosting provider.

+## Deployment

+Pushes to the `main` branch automatically build and deploy the latest version of the app to the `gh-pages` branch using GitHub Actions.
+The workflow installs dependencies, runs the production build, and publishes the contents of the `build/` directory with [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages).

 ## Design Guidelines & Coding Standards

 - Follows React best practices with functional components and hooks.